-“The Cherokee Nation is extremely grateful for the support and hard work of Senator Inhofe to ensure this measure was included in the WRDA bill.
+“The Cherokee Nation is extremely grateful for the support and hard work of Sen. Inhofe to ensure this measure was included in the WRDA bill.
 We are reviewing all of our renewable energy options, and because of his efforts, one important potential resource, hydroelectric generation at the W.D.
 Mayo Lock and Dam, is finally close to becoming a reality," said Cherokee Nation Principal Chief Bill John Baker.
 "I have worked personally with the Senator and his talented staff as they pushed this measure through.
-We couldn't be more pleased with Senator Inhofe for his leadership on this issue.”
+We couldn't be more pleased with Sen. Inhofe for his leadership on this issue.”

 Expedited Project Delivery and Accountability

 The WRDA bill has a number of important environmental permitting streamlining provisions that will ensure that duplicative and onerous environmental reviews do not hold up projects indefinitely.
 Failing to make these reforms increases costs to the taxpayer and creates a chilling effect on the private sector’s willingness to invest in local communities and industries that rely on our nation’s inland waterway to transport goods and services to markets in the U.S. and around the world.